AvtsVivek/LearnCpp/src/tasks/396700-InlineFuncs/ReadMe.md

 collect2.exe: error: ld returned 1 exit status
 ```

 7. The reason, the function is accessible from the two translation units utility1.cpp and utility2.cpp.
 But at the same time, this is still not accessible from main.
-Note this is prefixed with inline.
+Note this is prefixed with `inline`.

-8. The idea here is, if we want to define the same function in two differnt files, then we can use inline function.
-Also note that when we use inline keyword, then the compiler will merge the two definitions into one, so there is only function in the end.
+8. The idea here is, if we want to define the same function in two differnt files, then we can use `inline` function.
+Also note that when we use `inline` keyword, then the compiler will merge the two definitions into one, so there is only function in the end.